onechiporenko/lair/README.md

 `Factory.sequenceItem` takes two mandatory arguments - initial value (it will be set to record with id `1`) and function that calculates value for next record.
 This callback will get list with all previously generated values for this field.

-Third arguments is a POJO with options for sequence.
+Third argument is a POJO with options for sequence.
 Currently only one option is available.
 It's called `lastValuesCount`.
-It values determines how many items will be passed to the callback:
+Its value determines how many items will be passed to the callback:

 ```javascript
 const timeLine = Factory.create({